Oba032/Watch_repository/README.md

 3.3 Press either "Quick Export" or "Export" at the bottom of the main screen.

-### 3.4 Share it or download the datafile to the computer containing the downloaded programs.
+### 3.4 Share it or download the datafile to the computer containing the downloaded programs and you are ready to go!